- Earl M Bane Professor of Psychiatry

 Chicago IL 60612

-Dr. Edwin Cook is the Director of Center for Neurodevelopmental Disorders and the Director of Division of Child and Adolescent Psychiatry at UI Health.
-Dr. Cook is board certified in both Psychiatry and Neurology.
-He specializes in treating ADHD, Autism, Bipolar Disorder, Obsessive Compulsive Disorder and Stuttering.
-Dr. Cook is also the Earl M. Bane Professor.
+Dr. Cook is the Director of Program for Neurodevelopmental Disorders and the Associate Head of Clinical Services in the department.
+Dr. Cook is board certified in both Psychiatry and Child and Adolescent Psychiatry.
+He specializes in treating comorbid psychiatric disorders for individuals with autism spectrum disorder.
+Dr. Cook is also the Earl M. Bane Professor of Psychiatry.

 Neurodevelopmental disorders, Genetic research on child onset neuropsychiatric disorders.